mlatcl/mlatcl.github.io/_research/ai-deployment-and-system-design.md

   Achieving the full potential of AI – and its benefits for society and the economy – requires the ability to safely and effectively deploy AI systems at scale.
-Research in this theme considers the advances in AI and system design that can manage the complex interactions that arise in deployment.
+Research in this theme considers the advances in AI and system design that can manage the complex interactions that arise in real-world applications, from innovations in statistical emulation to software engineering for machine learning deployment.
 featured_image: /assets/uploads/giuseppe-famiani-cffazycnbfg-unsplash.jpg
 overview_short: While excitement about the potential of artificial intelligence (AI) technologies continues to build, a gap is emerging between our aspirations for the benefits of AI and our ability to deploy these technologies to tackle real-world challenges.
 Achieving the full potential of AI – and its benefits for society and the economy – requires the ability to safely and effectively deploy AI systems at scale.
-Research in this theme considers the advances in AI and system design that can manage the complex interactions that arise in deployment.
+Research in this theme considers the advances in AI and system design that can manage the complex interactions that arise in real-world applications, from innovations in statistical emulation to software engineering for machine learning deployment.
 overview_long: >-
   What advances are needed to ensure that AI systems operate safely and effectively in deployment?